 Please keep in mind that our space is open to the general public and that our permanent mosaic installation cannot be compromised.

-Shattering Expectations: Mosaic 2014 is an exhibition that will be hosted at PMG in partnership with the Mosaic Society of Philadelphia (MSoP).
+Shattering Expectations: MOSAIC 2014 is an exhibition that will be hosted at PMG in partnership with the Mosaic Society of Philadelphia (MSoP).
 The show will offer a look at a group of the region’s most accomplished mosaicists, offering groundbreaking (or tile-breaking, as the case may be) approaches to mosaic.
-Works will be selected by Nancie Mills Pipgras, an internationally-acclaimed mosaic publisher and author.
-Artists can apply for this opportunity now through December 15, with a late submission period from December 16 – 20.
+Works were selected by Nancie Mills Pipgras, an internationally-acclaimed mosaic publisher and author.

 The Mosaic Society of Philadelphia (MSoP) is a nonprofit organization dedicated to the promotion of and appreciation for the practice of mosaic art in the Philadelphia area.
 Through community outreach, education, and a strong membership base, MSoP is committed to helping artists in the region explore the growing art of mosaics.
 MSoP’s endeavors and accomplishments include exhibitions, demonstrations, workshops, and community education in the arts.